St John's Research Centre

 to provide focus and support for the College's intellectual and academic life as it already exists and to support new research, particularly of an interdisciplinary nature which might otherwise be unfunded, and to enhance the College's role in promoting first-class innovative research in the University of Oxford and the academic community at large.

-The Centre hosts an annual lecture.
 The 2013 lecture was given by Professor Athene Donald on “Being creative about the physics of our everyday world”.